airvzxf/assembly/linux/benchmark/fibonacci/README.md

 [without_print](https://github.com/airvzxf/assembly/blob/master/linux/benchmark/fibonacci/without_print).

-Let's talk about the file size.
+Let's talk about the file size. <br>
 FASM is the really winner with 176B vs the next app smaller with 1.4KB.

-Let's talk aobut compilers.
+Let's talk aobut compilers. <br>
 If you don't use the printf call these three are exactly the same, not improvements in performance and file size.